 What is Self Assessment?

-Self Assessment means that you fill in a tax return form every year.
+Self Assessment is another system HMRC uses to collect income tax.
+If you are not employed and paid through the PAYE system, you use the self assessment process to tell HMRC how much you’ve earned.
+You must fill in a tax return form every year.
 This tells HMRC how much you earn, and if you have received money from other sources.
 HMRC will use your Self Assessment to work out how much tax you need to pay, and whether you are owed tax relief.

 It is very important that you complete your tax return accurately.
 If you do not provide all the information, you may not pay the right amount of tax, and you could face a tax bill later or miss out on tax relief that is owed to you.
 There are Self Assessment penalties for incomplete or late returns.